 Coffee consumers don’t really care about that.
 Branding plays only a minor role, price is the more important lever.
 The customer is used to regularly buying their Folgers for $10 a 48-ounce tub on special from Walmart – so Dallmayr, Lavazza and other brands can’t cost much more either.

 This slide down the price spiral can only be paused temporarily.
-What’s therefore needed is a way of selling coffee in a new context, that’s so attractive, that higher coffee prices aren’t a problem.
+So, what’s needed is a way of selling coffee in a new context; one that’s so attractive that higher coffee prices aren’t a problem.

 Ta-da!
 Introducing coffee capsules!